-San Miguel Cattle Company’s LV brand was first registered in Williamson County, Texas, nearly 150 years ago, and we are proud to use the brand and continue the tradition.
+San Miguel Cattle Company’s LV brand was first registered in Williamson County, Texas, nearly 150 years ago.
+SMCC is proud to use the brand and continue the tradition of caring for cattle and the land.

-In 2002 San Miguel Cattle Company transitioned to Willow Wallow Farm in Wilson County, 40 miles southeast of San Antonio.
-The grass is greener but the same selection criteria apply.
+In 2002 San Miguel Cattle Company moved to Wilson County, 40 miles southeast of San Antonio.
+The grass is greener, but the same selection criteria apply.
 The emphasis is on reproductive efficiency, good udders, gentle temperament, and balanced, moderate conformation.
-These are cattle that fit the country.
+These are elegant, functional cattle that fit the country.

 RED BRAHMAN HERD